Indian Armed Forces: Personnel

 During 2010, the Indian Armed Forces had a reported strength of 1.4 million active personnel and 2.1 million reserve personnel.
 In addition, there were approximately 1.3 million paramilitary personnel, making it one of the world's largest military forces.
 A total of 1,567,390 ex- servicemen are registered with the Indian Army, the majority of them hailing from: Uttar Pradesh (271,928), Punjab (191,702), Haryana (165,702), Maharashtra (143,951), Kerala (127,920), Tamil Nadu (103,156), Rajasthan (100,592) and Himachal Pradesh (78,321).
 Many of them are re-employed in various Central government sectors.

 The highest wartime gallantry award given by the Military of India is the Param Vir Chakra (PVC), followed by the Maha Vir Chakra (MVC) and the Vir Chakra (VrC).
-Its peacetime equivalent is the Ashoka Chakra Award.
-The highest decoration for meritorious service is the Param Vishisht Seva Medal.
+Their peacetime equivalents are Ashoka Chakra Award, Kirti Charka and Shaurya Chakra respectively.
+The highest decoration for meritorious service is the Param Vishisht Seva Medal (PVSM) followed by Ati Vishisht Seva Medal (AVSM) and Vishisht Seva Medal (VSM).
+Awards for distinguished services rendered in wartime and hostilities are Uttam Yudh Seva Medal (UYSM) and Yudh Seva Medal (YSM).

 Women in the armed forces

 As of December 2021, the percentages of women serving across all ranks in the Army, Navy and Air Force are 0.59%, 6.0% and 1.08%, respectively.
-Women may serve at any rank in the Army and Air Force, but may only serve in the Navy as commissioned officers.
+Women may serve at any rank in the Army and Air Force but may only serve in the Navy as commissioned officers.

 During the British Raj, the Temporary Indian Nursing Service was established in 1914 to meet the nursing needs of Indian soldiers serving in the First World War, with female Indian nurses serving as military auxiliaries.
 The Indian Military Nursing Service (MNS) was formed on 1 October 1926, with its officers integrated into the armed forces on 15 September 1943 and given the status of commissioned officers.
 Following Independence, apart from those serving in the MNS, women remained ineligible for regular commissions in the armed forces until 1 November 1958, when the restriction on granting permanent commissions to women was removed for those joining the Army Medical Corps.
 In 1961, Dr. Barbara Ghosh became the first female medical officer to be granted a permanent naval commission.
 On 27 August 1976, Gertrude Alice Ram, the military nursing service Matron-in-Chief, became the first woman officer in the Indian Army to attain the rank of major-general, and the first female officer in the Indian Armed Forces to attain two-star rank.